 Out of joint frustrations with other parents in IS forums, the idea of having our own was born and here we are today, in a position to now not only help and support parents in our group but to raise money to make that support and awareness even better.
 In our first year we have been able to raise enough money to support families through grants for equipment where they really need it - it is one of the proudest things I have ever achieved.
 I love each and every one of our UKIST family.

 Hi everyone.
 I’m Jenny, mum to two boys and my daughter Faith, who was diagnosed with infantile spasms in January 2015 when she was seven months old.
 We were very fortunate to have doctors within our family circle who recognised what was happening in our video footage of Faith’s spasms and advised us to take her straight to A&E. Our local hospital is Bristol Royal Hospital for Children who have been part of the two big recent studies of IS (UKISS and ICISS) and who gave us excellent care.
-Faith responded well to treatment with high dose steroids and has now been seizure free for nearly four years.
+Faith responded well to treatment with high dose steroids.
 She lost about six months worth of skills to the combination of IS and the tough treatment, but has since made great progress with the help of Little Treasures, Portage, Rainbows and Snowdrop for Brain Injured Children.

 Despite extensive testing, no underlying cause has been found for her IS.
 My family were absolutely devastated when she was diagnosed and the prognosis was bleak, and at the time there was no specific support for Infantile Spasms in the UK.
 We found the international IS groups on Facebook were a lifeline and through them met some other affected British families.
 We are so excited to have set up this charity with some of the wonderful people we have met on this journey.